The NANOGrav 12.5-Year Data Set: Monitoring Interstellar Scattering Delays: Results

 We treat the weighted average scintillation bandwidth measurements for five pulsars at 820 MHz and two pulsars at 1500 MHz as upper limits, as their estimates are less than three times the channel width.
 For these pulsars, in particular PSRs B1937$+$21 and J1910$+$1256, there are typically many epochs on which the bandwidth was unresolved.
 We can also demonstrate insufficient frequency resolution for some pulsars through the calculation of secondary spectra, which are the two-dimensional Fourier power spectra of the dynamic spectra.
 The delay axis in a given secondary spectrum is directly proportional to the relative time delay incurred from scattering \citep{secondary, Hemberger_2008}.
 The Fourier relation between the two spectra is also especially useful, as small features such as unresolved scintles in a dynamic spectrum will manifest as large, clearly visible features in a secondary spectrum.
-As an example, in Figures \ref{1843_sec} and \ref{1937_sec}, we show dynamic and secondary spectra of PSRs B1855$+$09 and B1937$+$21.
+As an example, in Figure \ref{all_sec}, we show dynamic and secondary spectra of PSRs B1855$+$09 and B1937$+$21.

-In Figure \ref{power_compare}, we show the power in the secondary spectrum as a function of delay.
-The flux density in PSR B1855$+$09's secondary spectra drops off at higher delays, indicating we are resolving this pulsar's power and accurately estimating its scattering delays.
-In contrast, there is no drop-off in in- tensity in PSR B1937+21’s secondary spectrum.
+In Figure \ref{power_compare}, we show the average power in the secondary spectrum as a function of delay over the fringe frequency channels in the secondary spectra where power was visible.
+This corresponds approximately to the middle four channels for PSR B1855$+$09 and the middle seven channels for PSR B1937$+$21.
+We find little dependence on the exact number of channels used for this analysis.
+PSR B1937+21 displays no decrease in intensity with delay in its secondary spectrum, indicating its scintles are not fully resolved.
 For this pulsar, we see this effect in all of its secondary spectra, meaning we should interpret all measured delays as lower limits.
-We find that power does not dissipate for epochs on which the scintillation bandwidth is less than three channel bandwidths, supporting our decision to treat these measurements as upper limits.
+The flux density in PSR B1855$+$09's secondary spectra drops off at higher delays, indicating we are resolving more of its scintles, even if narrower ones may not be completely resolved.
+Some of the remaining power at higher delays could also be due in part to unmitigated RFI.
+Overall, we find that power does not dissipate for epochs on which the scintillation bandwidth is less than three channel bandwidths, supporting our decision to treat these measurements as upper limits.